theiristoken/mint/README.md

 # It's time to grab TiTs!

-The iris Token (TiT) is an ERC-20 token living on Optimism, a Layer-2 solution for the Ethereum blockchain.
-TiTs can only be signature minted by iris Verified Individuals (iVI).
+The iris Token (TiT) is an ERC-20 token living on Optimism, an EVM Layer-2.
+Only iris Verified Individuals (iVI) are able to signature mint TiTs.

 **Disclaimer: TiT relies on a third party to certify iris uniqueness.
 We do not collect, process, store or handle any biometric data.**